 While in the 1990s the World Bank's privatisation policy aimed primarily at the urban water sector, now she promotes investments in all water sectors, especially irrigation.
 A large part of this goes into physical infractructure, into multipurpose dams and large irrigation systems.
 Parallel to this the Bank supports reforms like the formation of water user organisations, the introduction of higher prices for water and the reorganisation of water rights.
 Intention is to commercialise and modernise irrigation agriculture, which would leave out most of small-scale farmers and speed up the concentration process towards export oriented agroindustry.

 Privatisation in Irrigation Agriculture (2005)

-In most countries, construction, water provision and maintenance of irrigation schemes ware publicly managed or administered.
+In most countries, construction, water provision and maintenance of irrigation schemes are publicly managed or administered.
 In view of empty treasuries, management problems and stagnating productivity of many irrigation schemes there have been reform attempts for years, frequently advanced by international finance organisations like the World Bank.
-Catch words of new concepts like Participatory Irrigation Management are water user associations, managment transfer and cost recovery.
+Catch words of new concepts like Participatory Irrigation Management are water user associations, management transfer and cost recovery.

 Privatisation in irrigation agriculture.
 Briefing Paper (Brot für die Welt): Download (pdf-Datei 36 kb)